Jett Lawrence: 2024

 On his return to racing, Lawrence won the opening round of the SMX Championship with 2-1 scores.
-Round 2, moto 1 saw Lawrence battle his brother Hunter & Eli Tomac, in what would be one of the best races of the year.
+Round 2, moto 1 saw Lawrence battle his brother Hunter Lawrence & Eli Tomac, in what would be one of the best races of the year.
 Lawrence ended the day with 3-2 scores for 3rd.
-Heading into the finale, Lawrence was 9 points behind Hunter & 8 behind Chase Sexton.
-An early racing incident in moto 1 saw Sexton unable to continue, therefore leaving the brothers to battle for the $1 million.
+Heading into the finale, Lawrence was 9 points behind Hunter and 8 behind Chase Sexton.
+An early racing incident in moto 1 saw Sexton unable to continue, leaving the brothers to battle for the $1 million.
 Jett secured his 2nd 450cc SuperMotocross Championship with a 1-1 finish.